adityachawla005/cryptonite_taskphase_Aditya/Practicing Piping/Practicing Piping.md

 <br>
 <br>

-# Challenge 9-Duplicating piped date with tee
+# Challenge 9-Duplicating piped data with tee
 This challenge required the use of tee command to intercept the input going from one program to another via piping.

 ## Challenge Description